 Those aged 70½ or older may wish to take advantage of an additional tax benefit by choosing to make their gifts using funds from a traditional IRA.
 Even if you don’t have to take required minimum distributions you can still make tax-free gifts from your IRA.

-It is possible to make charitable gifts directly from IRAs to qualified charities annually in a total amount up to $100,000 free from federal income taxation.
+It is possible to make charitable gifts directly from IRAs to qualified charities annually in a total amount up to $105,000 free from federal income taxation this year.
 The income tax laws of most states allow tax-free treatment as well.
 Check with your advisor about qualified charitable distributions (QCDs) from IRAs.

 Your retirement assets are vital for your life income, medical requirements, family needs and other plans during your latter years.
 Your spouse or partner may also be dependent on these assets for their livelihood as the primary beneficiary.